 - Once students have access to the list of stems, have them choose and complete ones that would work with a passage.

 - Use stems as bell ringers and lesson summarizers.
+Drop your email here, and I’ll send you a kid-friendly list of categorized stems.

 - Frame test questions using the AP Lang stems.